temporalio/documentation/docs/go-queries.md

 title: Queries
 ---

-If a workflow execution has been stuck at a state for longer than an expected period of time, you might want to query the current call stack.
+If a Workflow execution has been stuck at a state for longer than an expected period of time, you might want to query the current call stack.
 You can use the Temporal CLI to perform this query.
 For
 example: